MICHIGAN

 (1697 - 1781), Niles

-The French built the fortified trading post to protect a Jesuit mission established earlier in 1691.
+The French built the fortified trading post to protect a Jesuit mission (St. Joseph) established earlier in 1691.
 It became British in 1761.
 Captured by Pontiac in 1763, but returned to the British in 1764.
 However, the British did not garrison the fort again until the American Revolution.
 In February 1781 Spanish troops from St. Louis captured and held the fort for one day.
-American settlement began in the 1829.
-No remains, site near the Niles dam on landfill.
-Marker on Bond Street, north of Fort Street.
+American settlement of the area began in 1829.
+No remains, site near the Niles dam on what is now landfill.
+Marker on South Bond Street, north of Fort Street.
 Of interest in town is the Fort St. Joseph Museum at 508 East Main Street.
 See also Fort St. Joseph History from Northwest Territory Alliance

-A French fort built by explorer Rene Robert Cavelier, sieur de LaSalle.
+A French fort built by explorer René Robert Cavelier, sieur de LaSalle.
 It was a triangular timber fort, about 40-by-80 feet on the defended sides, located by the river.
 It was later burned down.
+State marker located at Lake Blvd. and Ship Street.

 William Burnett's Trading Post